UniMath/agda-unimath/src/order-theory/knaster-tarski-fixed-point-theorem.lagda.md

 {{#concept "Knaster–Tarski fixed point theorem" WD="Knaster–Tarski theorem" WDID=Q609612}}
 states that every order preserving endomap `f : 𝒜 → 𝒜` on a complete lattice has a least and a greatest [fixed point](foundation.fixed-points-endofunctions.md).
+Indeed, any order preserving endomap on a [suplattice](order-theory.suplattices.md) has a greatest fixed point andany order preserving endomap on an [inflattice](order-theory.inflattices.md) has a least fixed point.

 ## Theorem